jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 If the hole is folded up, a creature within the hole’s extradimensional space can use an action to make a DC 10 Strength check.
 On a successful check, the creature forces its way out and appears within 5 feet of the portable hole or the creature carrying it.
 A breathing creature within a closed portable hole can survive for up to 10 minutes, after which time it begins to suffocate.

 Placing a portable hole inside an extradimensional space created by a [[9.
-Misc/Import Test/Bag of Holding]], [[handy haversack]], or similar item instantly destroys both items and opens a gate to the Astral Plane.
+Misc/Import Test/Bag of Holding]], [[Handy Haversack]], or similar item instantly destroys both items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate is sucked through it and deposited in a random location on the Astral Plane.
 The gate then closes.
 The gate is one-way only and can’t be reopened.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofAnimalFriendship)[Potion of Animal Friendship](https://www.dndbeyond.com/magic-items/4700-potion-of-animal-friendship)

 Potion, uncommon

-When you drink this potion, you can cast the [[animal friendship]] spell (save DC 13) for 1 hour at will.
+When you drink this potion, you can cast the [[Animal Friendship]] spell (save DC 13) for 1 hour at will.
 Agitating this muddy liquid brings little bits into view: a fish scale, a hummingbird tongue, a cat claw, or a squirrel hair.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofClairvoyance)[Potion of Clairvoyance](https://www.dndbeyond.com/magic-items/4701-potion-of-clairvoyance)

 Potion, rare

-When you drink this potion, you gain the effect of the [[clairvoyance]] spell.
+When you drink this potion, you gain the effect of the [[Clairvoyance]] spell.
 An eyeball bobs in this yellowish liquid but vanishes when the potion is opened.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PotionofClimbing)[Potion of Climbing](https://www.dndbeyond.com/magic-items/4702-potion-of-climbing)